 It is necessary to keep in mind the rather significant differences in the English military vocabulary used in the USA and England.
 This is explained, first of all, by some specific features of the organization, weapons, tactics of the armed forces of these countries, as well as certain differences between the English and American versions of modern English.
-Despite the ongoing work within NATO to unify English military terminology (especially in the field of tactics and operational art), discrepancies in the term of logic continue to occur the US and England.
-For example, general staff in the United States means "the general part of the headquarters", and in England - "the intelligence operational part of headquarters."
-There are noticeable differences in military ranks and especially in the terminology of the organization: the "secretary of defense" in the United States is called the Secretary of Defense, and in England - the Defense Minister.
-A number of terms are used only in the United States (for example, Chief of Staff "Chief of Staff (a branch of the armed forces)") or only in England (for example, commandos "commandos".
-Some differences in spelling and pronunciation of N.B.
-Aristov should also be taken into account.
+Despite the ongoing work within NATO to unify English military terminology (especially in the field of tactics and operational art), discrepancies in the term of logic continue to occur.

 For example, the concepts of "connection" or "association" in the USA are expressed using the term large unit, and in England - formation.
-The same term may have different meanings in
+The same term may have different meanings in the US and England.
+For example, general staff in the United States means "the general part of the headquarters", and in England - "the operational intelligence part of the headquarters."
+There are noticeable differences in military ranks and especially in the terminology of the organization: the "secretary of defense" in the